-We can only get involved if the firm your company/charity did business with has failed and can’t pay back your money itself.
+We can only get involved if the firm your company or charity did business with has failed and can’t pay back your money itself.
 It must also have been authorised by the Financial Conduct Authority (FCA) or the Prudential Regulation Authority (PRA) at the time the business was carried out.

-A small business, limited company or charity may be the direct client of a failed firm but in some cases, e.g., if the company was acting as a bare trustee or agent/nominee company, we may be able to ‘look through’ the company to treat someone else as the claimant.
+A small business, limited company or charity may be the direct client of a failed firm but in some cases, e.g. if the company was acting as a bare trustee, an agent company or a nominee company, we may be able to ‘look through’ the company to treat someone else as the claimant.
 We would then assess them, rather than the company, for eligibility.

 If you want to find out if you’d be eligible for FSCS protection while the firm you’re doing business with is still trading (and hasn’t failed), the firm itself should be able to help.
 If it can’t, you could seek independent legal or financial advice.

 We generally protect companies’ deposits, regardless of the size of the company.
 We assess eligibility under the PRA’s Depositor Protection Rules, in particular rule 2.2.
 Most types of regulated financial services company are not eligible though.

 If a UK-authorised bank, building society or credit union fails, we'll automatically compensate each eligible company depositor up to £85,000.

 I’ve got a small business account and a personal account with the same bank – are both accounts covered up to £85,000?